AndreMIsidoro/vulnerabilities/webservers/file_inclusion/README.md

 LFI can lead to Remote Code Execution (RCE) under some conditions, resulting in a complete server compromise.
 One common way is to poison log files, which are modified based on requests to the webserver.

+## After finding a LFI vulnerability

+After finding a LFI, we can try to exploit it by getting the NETNTLMv2 hash by using the tool Responder to load aan SMB URL and then brute force it with john.

 ## See Also

 	https://book.hacktricks.xyz/pentesting-web/file-inclusion